 Fireworks, pyrotechnics and movie special effects

-Note: On the advice of, and in partnership with Alberta Health Services, The City of Calgary will not issue fireworks permits while COVID restrictions are in place.
+Note: On the advice of, and in partnership with Alberta Health Services, The City of Calgary will issue limited fireworks permits while COVID restrictions are in place.

 Fireworks and pyrotechnics must not be ignited or fired in Calgary except by a trained and certified professional with a fireworks permit.
 This includes consumer fireworks that have been purchased or ordered outside Calgary.

-If you use fireworks or pyrotechnics without a permit you will be in violation of the National Fire Code (Alberta Edition) which can result in fines or jail time.
+Use of fireworks, pyrotechnics or blasting without a permit is in violation of the National Fire Code (Alberta Edition) or City of Calgary bylaws and may result in fines or prosecution.